 UPDATE February 5, 2018

 Mark Baldwin is no longer owner of CamModelDirectory.
 CMD is no longer under DDM Inernet Marketing, LLC.
-CamModelDirectory was bought on January 8, 2018 by IndieBill.
+The controlling share of CamModelDirectory was bought on January 8, 2018 by IndieBill.
 It is listed under EliteIT LLC.
 I am waiting back from IndieBill to see if they will continue the practice of asking clients for copies of their photo ID’s.
 As soon as I have received answers from IndieBill, I will update this blog accordingly.
 Please see my other blog post on the aquisition of CamModelDirectory.

 Please note that DDM Internet Marketing, LLC is still listed as “active” according to the most recent information from the North Carolina Secretary of State’s Office.